Big Interview: How far has solo adventure tour operator WeRoad come in a year?

 Q: I think it’s a great move.
 Was this based on feedback?

-A: We started to merge the groups to make operations easier, we decided busy to mirror the itinerary.
-So if you were going to Guatemala on 12 October on the .co.uk, you would also see Guatemala for 12 October, on the.com.
-If we saw that the itinerary was not full on one or two platform, we were merging them.
-So if we had six customers in the UK, six customers on the .com and then we just decided to make a group of, let's say 12, and the experience was perfectly fine.
-So, we tried and tested it first.
-We also found when we looked at who booked that not all bookings from the UK, were from British people, You also had people from different nationalities, they just landed on the UK site and they don't care if they travels with people that are not from the UK.
+A: We started to merge the groups to streamline operations.
+Say if you were going to Guatemala on 12 October on the .co.uk, you would also see Guatemala for 12 October, on the.com version.
+If we saw that the itinerary was not full on one platform, we combined them and the experience was perfectly fine.
+So, we tried and tested it first and found that UK-based customers didn’t mind traveling with people from other nationalities.

-So, one of the learning that we had is that at the beginning we said, we want to keep it separate.
-We wanted to build a UK community of travelers.
-But in the end, we see that the community is stronger at city level.
-We keep the community engaged with events, with things that we do, but those happens at city level.
-If someone travels with us in from city in southern Italy, they are not going to join an event that is happening in Milan.
-So basically, they are attached to the community that is close to them.
-So that's why, for example, for the UK, we now think about a London community, Manchester community, Liverpool community and so on.
-Again, we changed the approach, this time from county to a city strategy.
+At first, we wanted to build a distinct UK community of travellers.
+But in the end, we see that the community is stronger at a city level.
+We keep the community engaged with events, with things that we do, but those happen at a city level.
+If someone travels with us from southern Italy, they are not going to join an event that is happening in Milan.
+Basically, they are attached to the community that is close to them.
+So that's why, for example, for the UK, we now think about a London community, a Manchester community, a Liverpool community and so on.
+Again, we changed the approach, this time from country to a city strategy.
 And then, London is already quite difficult on a city level.
 It's quite big.
-So there, you might be different by area.
+So there might be differences by area.
 We’ve tested it more in Manchester, which is a smaller city.
 Logistics are a bit easier and we saw great results.
 From these events we saw frequent customers but also new customers who didn't know us.
-They just joined our event and then ended up booking itineraries with us.
+They joined our event and ended up booking itineraries with us.

 Q: What do you think is one of the best USPs WeRoad has that sets you apart from other operators?

-And the idea is that more or more or less, they will have very similar functionality.
-So it's not only an app where you might find and book your itinerary but also at the end it’s an app that after you travel with us, you go home, and interact with to have fun and you will find events, or day activities that you can do with us.
+The idea is that they will have very similar functionality.
+So it's not only an app where you might find and book your itinerary but also an app that after you travel with us, you interact with to have fun, find events, or day activities that you can do with us.
 Maybe in the future you might be able to message each other, in the same way the coordinators can message each other.

 Q: How were the new segments born?

 A: We see what trends are out there in the market and we also get customer feedback.
-We found out that some people love our trips but want to bring their fiancé and stay in their own room and are unsure if they’ll need to share a room because normally we split by gender so they would be separated, so we started to think about the possible blocker that you might have booking a trip.
-It’s the same for ‘Collection’ we basically found there is a higher-end customer base today, or until some time ago we were not really satisfying it.
-Especially when people come say the trip was good, but I would have been happy to pay more, £1,000 more for everything instead of having to stay in three-star accommodation and would actually prefer to stay in a five star.
+We found out that some people love our trips but want to bring their partner and stay in a private room.
+We continually think about the possible blockers that you might have booking a trip.
+Similarly, with the 'Collection’ segment we found there is a higher-end customer base today willing to pay more for premium accommodation.

 Q: What happened to the six itineraries that didn’t depart?